axbh25/smac2026-Technova-naseej/README.md

 Naseej is a bilingual English–Arabic mobile application being developed for SMAC 2026.

-The planned product helps family members from different generations teach one another practical, cultural, and digital skills.
-A family member will explain a skill using voice or text, and AI will help restructure the approved explanation into a short three-step learning card.
-The learner will complete the activity and then be encouraged to teach a skill in return.
+The product helps family members from different generations teach one another practical, cultural, and digital skills.
+A family member explains a skill using voice or text, may add one private context photo, and will later use AI to restructure the approved explanation into a short three-step learning card.

 ## Current Development Status

-Day 5 editable speech transcription:
+Day 6 private context photo:

 - Android-only Flutter project runs on Pixel 7 Pro API 36
 - English and Arabic localization is generated from ARB files
 - A local profile and selected language persist after restart
 - One bilingual Teach-a-Skill draft persists locally
 - Learner nickname, role, category, and explanation are restored
-- English and Arabic short speech transcription is integrated
+- Short English and Arabic speech transcription is integrated
-- Voice input has visible Idle, Listening, and Fallback states
-- Recognized words appear in the editable explanation field
+- Recognized speech remains editable
-- Existing typed text is preserved when voice input begins
-- Manual typing remains available after permission or service failure
+- Manual typing remains available after speech failure
+- One optional context photo can be captured or selected
+- Selected photos are copied into private app storage
+- Context photos appear in the Teach Skill form and Home draft
+- Context photos survive application restart
+- Photos can be replaced or removed
+- Android lost picker data is handled
-- Naseej stores recognized text but does not save an audio file
+- Naseej stores recognized text but does not save audio
-- The device speech service may require internet access
+- Naseej keeps context photos local and does not send them to AI in the MVP
-- Automated speech-controller, fallback, persistence, RTL, and accessibility tests are included
+- Automated model, speech, photo, persistence, RTL, and accessibility tests are included
-- Day 2 through Day 5 visual evidence is stored under `docs/testing/`
+- Day 2 through Day 6 visual evidence is stored under `docs/testing/`
-- Camera input, production AI generation, skill cards, and notifications are not yet implemented
+- Production AI generation, skill cards, teach-back, and notifications are not yet implemented

 ## Current Developer

 - GitHub: axbh25
 - Role: product design, Flutter development, testing, documentation, and demo

 ## Team Technova

 - Abdullah Haider — Flutter development, architecture, testing, and documentation
-- Shoug Almaashari — Figma, documentation, testing
+- Shoug Almaashari — Figma, documentation, bilingual review, and testing

 Both participants use their own GitHub accounts and must understand every merged feature.